kitesi/scoped-sort/vscode/README.md

 # Adding Keybindings

-If you are planning to add keybindings, you can add `.args` to provide arguments.
+If you are planning on adding keybindings, you can use the `scoped-sort.sort` command.
+You can also use the `.args` property to provide arguments.
 This will make it so no prompt shows

 For example: